xdy/twodsix-foundryvtt/README.md

 ![Twodsix in action](https://raw.githubusercontent.com/xdy/twodsix-foundryvtt/master/static/assets/twodsix_screenshot.webp)

 It is compatible with the core rules of Cepheus Engine, but the intention is to make it flexible enough to play other 2d6 rules variants.
-System settings and compendiums are available that make it compatible with Cepheus Light and Cepheus Faster Than Light.
-(See pinned post in #general in the discord for details).
+System settings and compendiums are available that make it compatible with Cepheus Light, Cepheus Faster Than Light, Cepheus Atom and to some extent Barbaric!.
+(See [docs.md](docs/docs.md) for more information on how to set up Twodsix.)
 Due to licensing restrictions the user will themselves have to fill compendiums for other variants with skills, items, etc.

 Note: